andrufel94/mercasnacks/README.md

     write them down in a markdown file inside your repo.
  7. Create a Pull Request (in your own fork), add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com

-## Instructions for mobile developers
- 1. Fork this repo.
- 2. Create a new branch.
- 3. Understand the requirement and the user stories.
-As your first commit, select your tech stack (Android: use kotlin as the main language and the libraries of your choice, iOS: use swift as the main language and the libraries of your choice) and design the "architecture" of your app.
-Upload a sketch/photo/readme, etc, explaining how your app is going to work, why did you choose that stack and when do you think you can deliver the final product (we expect you to deliver it in less than 5 days).
-    Send an email to david.camargo@mercadoni.com referring the commit you made.
- 4. Have fun coding this challenge.
-Take into account that the data provided could have inconsistencies, make sure to handle them.
- 5. If you find blockers, keep moving and get them solved later, please write them down in a markdown file inside your repo.
- 6. Create a Pull Request (in your own fork), add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com
 ## Requirements
 Mercadoni wants to have a "landing page" for parents to buy snacks for their children.
 Take into account the following requirements